xuesongwang/Contrastive-Functional-Connectivity-Graph-Learning/readme.md

 python preprocessing/abide_02-process_data.py
 ```

+Note:
-you can download "subject_IDs.txt" from Sofia's [project](https://github.com/sk1712/population-gcn)  or generate your own using this sample code:
+1. you can download "subject_IDs.txt" from Sofia's [project](https://github.com/sk1712/population-gcn)  or generate your own using this sample code:
 ```
 # data_folder: folder where you save .h5 files of the subjects, for instance: 50003, 50004, ...
 subject_IDs = os.listdir(data_folder)